googleapis/gapic-generator-ruby/shared/output/cloud/firestore/README.md

-# Ruby Client for the Google Cloud Compute V1 API
+# Ruby Client for the Google Cloud Firestore V1 API

 API Client library (ALPHA) for the Google Cloud Compute V1 API.

-google-cloud-compute-v1 is the official client library for the Google Cloud Compute V1 API.
+google-cloud-firestore-v1 is the official client library for the Google Cloud Compute V1 API.
 This library is considered to be in alpha.
 This means it is still a work-in-progress and under active development.
 Any release is subject to backwards-incompatible changes at any time.

 https://github.com/googleapis/google-cloud-ruby

 ## Installation

 ```
-$ gem install google-cloud-compute-v1
+$ gem install google-cloud-firestore-v1
 ```

 ## Before You Begin